ActiveX Software for Visual Basic 6/.NET, C++ 6/.NET, Delphi, Borland C++ Builder: Matrix Maths, Time Series

 • Historical volatility (estimate volatility using raw price data)

 These option pricing algorithms provide a method of determining the call and put prices for European and American options, greeks, implied volatility and volatility skew for both call and put options is also available.
+While we may not be able to turn you into an options trader, we do provide the software that is used by options traders and brokers to value and analyze stock options.

 Pricing Models